Experienced Sexual Assault Lawyer in Toronto: Providing Exceptional

 CRIMINAL DEFENCE LAWYER NORTH YORK

-If you’re being accused of sexual assault, you may begin facing discrimination in your community.
-Sexual assault charges can have irreparable damage to one’s reputation.
+If you’re being accused of a sexual offence, you may begin facing discrimination in your community.
+Sexual offences conviction can have irreparable damage to one’s reputation.
 The stakes are high, and you can’t afford any guesswork when choosing legal representation.
-At PCS, we have the right lawyers to defend you.
+At PCS, we have the right lawyers experienced in defending sexual assault charges.
 We are recognized among the leading criminal defence lawyers in North York.
-Our lawyers are considered an authority in defending sexual offence victims.
+Our lawyers are considered an authority in sexual assault trials.
 They are respected by judges, prosecutors and defence lawyers all over Ontario.
-Given our extensive experience and knowledge of this area of law, our lawyers are called upon to deal with high-profile cases as well as complex sexual offences that make the headlines.
-We work to get our clients acquitted or their charges withdrawn.
+Given our extensive experience and knowledge of this area of criminal code, our lawyers are called upon to deal with high-profile cases as well as certain sexual offences that make headlines.
+We work to get our clients acquitted or their sexual offences charges withdrawn.

 WHY US?